Easy High Protein Waffles

 Instructions

-• Preheat waffle iron to medium-high heat and spray with cooking spray.
+- Preheat your waffle iron to medium-high heat and lightly spray with cooking spray.

-• Add all ingredients to a high powered blender and blend until smooth.
+- Blend all ingredients in a high-powered blender until smooth.

-• Pour a scant ½ cup of the mixture into preheated waffle iron, close and cook for about 3-4 minutes, until golden brown.
+- Pour a scant ½ cup of the batter into the preheated waffle iron, close, and cook for 3-4 minutes until golden brown.

-• Remove from waffle iron and serve with a drizzle of maple syrup and nut butter or toppings of choice.
+- Remove from the waffle iron and serve immediately with maple syrup, nut butter, or your favorite toppings.

 Notes